walkthru/next/walkthru/walkthru-intro/code.md

 center: 8
 ---

-The code you see in the right panel of a walkthru is pulled from a GitHub repo.
+As we just mentioned, the code files in a walkthru are pulled from a GitHub repo.

-This tutorial uses the repo `https://github.com/walkthru/next`.
+It's here in the config file that we declare which GitHub repo and which files are required throughout the tutorial.